immers-space/activitypub-express/README.md

 * Block: Activity is added to the actor's blocked collection.
 Per spec, future activities from blocked actors will be silently ignored.
-Additionally, past activitities will be filtered from display in the inbox and followers collections, but they are not permanetly deleted, so they would re-appear after undo of block.
+Additionally, past activities will be filtered from display in the inbox and followers collections, but they are not permanently deleted, so they would re-appear after undo of block.

 * Rate limits: not included in `activitpub-express`; should be handled in the specific implementation